Pilaf: History

 Another primary source for pilaf dishes comes from the 17th-century Iranian philosopher Molla Sadra.

-Persian Pilau became the standard fare in West Asia and Transcaucasia over the years.

-During the period of the Soviet Union, the Central Asian versions of the dish spread throughout all Soviet republics, becoming a part of the common Soviet cuisine.

 Preparation

 Some cooks prefer to use basmati rice because it is easier to prepare a pilaf where the grains stay "light, fluffy and separate" with this type of rice.
 However, other types of long-grain rice are also used.
 The rice is rinsed thoroughly before use to remove the surface starch.
 Pilaf can be cooked in water or stock.
 Common additions include fried onions and fragrant spices like cardamom, bay leaves and cinnamon.

 Pilaf is usually made with meat or vegetables, but it can also be made plain which is called sade pilav in Turkish, chelo in Persian and ruzz mufalfal in Arabic.
-Persian pilaf uses saffron which gives Persian rice its unique yellow color and taste.
+Persian pilaf uses saffron which gives Persian rice flavor and a yellow color.
 Pilaf is often made by adding the rice to hot fat and stirring briefly before adding the cooking liquid.
 The fat used varies from recipe to recipe.
 Cooking methods vary with respect to details such as pre-soaking the rice and steaming after boiling.